-Hearings are usually held in individual tribunal rooms where three members of a tribunal panel, consisting of an employment judge, an employer representative and an employee representative.
+Hearings are usually held in individual tribunal rooms with three members of a tribunal panel.
+These consist of an employment judge, an employer representative and an employee representative.
 Most hearings are public so you have the opportunity to experience one first hand before taking your own case forward.

 Find a great employer